Student Involvement Fair Organization Support

 - Post your organization's website.
 Don't have one?
 Primary leaders can request free website hosting via the Student Org Management System.

 - Invite followers to your social media accounts

 - Attach a link to your calendar for the semester

 - Include contact information for org leaders, membership chairperson, or general or email address

 In order to start the school year as strongly as possible, consider the following ideas:

 - After the fair ends, officers may export contact information from interested students.
 Consider sending out a fun and engaging invitation to potential members for your next connection with them.

-- Establish operational structure for leadership team meetings, full-group meetings, team-building activities, 1:1s with members, and other efforts for connection.
+- Establish an operational structure for leadership team meetings, full-group meetings, team-building activities, 1:1s with members, and other efforts for connection.